-A look at how labor shortages are leading to supply chain disruption and price increases for the consumer.
+A look at how labor shortages are driving supply chain disruption and rising costs

 According to the Bureau of Labor and Statistics from 2016 through 2019, the CPI percentage price increase over the adjusted period for consumer products was an average of 1.9%.
 As such, this type of increase was offset with a reduction in trade or a cost absorption somewhere along the supply chain, allowing manufacturers to keep prices unchanged and maintain margin.